 Make It Readable.
 You are much more likely to get someone to read your post if you follow some very simple rules:

 ● Use proper spelling.
 You're not sending a text message.
-There's no need 4 U 2 use "time saving" abbreviations which only lessen the value of your post.
-It's like writing a position paper in crayon.
+There's no need 4 U 2 use time-saving abbreviations which only lessen the value of your post.

 ● Use punctuation.
 You wouldn't stand up and attempt to give a speech in one breath, and you shouldn't try to make your FanPost one big sentence that never ends.